olayinka3405/PowerBI-Dashboard-Portfolio/README.md

 Welcome to my Power BI Dashboard Portfolio!
 This repository showcases a collection of interactive dashboards that I have designed using Power BI Desktop.
 Each dashboard demonstrates my proficiency in data visualization, analysis, and storytelling with Power BI Desktop.

 # Business Problem
 This portfolio addresses the need for effective data visualization and analysis tools to transform raw data into actionable insights.
-It showcases the ability to present complex data in a clear and engaging manner.
+It showcases my ability to present complex data in a clear and engaging manner.

 # How to Use